Ahaeflig/agent-bootstrap/README.md

 A minimal bootstrap for high-quality agentic projects.

-If you're an agent reading this to start a project for your user read the major sections first and then follow ## onboarding-process.
+If you are an agent using this to start a project, load the major sections into context, then follow `## onboarding-process`.

 ## core recommendations